Rundaingne/Fetch-RecipeBrowser/README.md

 8. Along with the above, XCode Cloud integration is enabled with a quick and simple workflow.
 Any time changes are made to the develop branch in GitHub or pull requests against it are created, the testing suite is run.

+The Activity Indicator on the Loader that appears while waiting for API calls to complete is just a UIActivityIndicator that is being used in SwiftUI via a UIViewRepresentable.

 Happy testing!
 Please let me know if you have any questions, I will be happy to answer them.